Scaless/enumbra/README.md

 * Compile-time libraries like these rely on compiler hacks to function properly.
 * For large enums, constexpr generation is slow and cumbersome on compile times / memory.
-* The number of constants is usually limited to around 128 due to compiler limits.
+* The number of constants within a single enum is usually limited to around 128 due to compiler limits.
 * Lack of configuration options.
+* magic_enum `to_string()` on flags enum where multiple bits are set returns the bare integer value instead of a meaningful string.
 * They provide a `bitwise_operators` namespace lets you use bitwise operators on ALL enums regardless of if they are inteded to be flags or not. enumbra defines operators each enum type individually, reducing the chance for mistake.
 * Since enumbra pre-generates all its data, it can do some more analysis on the values to provide some extra functionality.